Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 Why is there a separate waiting period for cruciate or orthopedic problems?

 Because torn knee ligaments are the most predictable big claim in pet insurance, many carriers run a second, longer clock for them.
-The scope varies enormously: four carriers apply no special wait, Lemonade waits 30 days, nine carriers wait 180 days (ten counting Figo's default form) (some cruciate-only, some all-orthopedic for dogs), and Nationwide's cruciate/meniscus wait runs a full 12 months and cannot be waived.
+The scope varies enormously: four carriers apply no special wait, Lemonade waits 30 days, eight-plus carriers wait 180 days (some cruciate-only, some all-orthopedic for dogs), and Nationwide's cruciate/meniscus wait runs a full 12 months and cannot be waived.
 Several carriers will shrink the wait if a vet certifies your pet's knees early — see the waiver list above.

 Will pet insurance cover my dog's other knee?